EnGarde Secure Linux: EnGarde Secure Linux branches

 This branch, also known as EnGarde Secure Professional or EnGarde Secure Linux Professional Edition, is the version of EnGarde Secure Linux sold and officially supported by Guardian Digital, Inc.

 Development cycle

 Guardian Digital is currently releasing platform updates and upgrades about once every thirty to sixty days.
 Updates for current users are downloaded through GDSN (Guardian Digital Secure Network): a support system intended to provide customers with software updates, version upgrades, and comprehensive technical support.
-GSDN is designed to connect EnGarde Secure Linux users to expert security and application engineers.
+GDSN is designed to connect EnGarde Secure Linux users to expert security and application engineers.

 Release history and developments

 Guardian Digital publishes a detailed history on their website.
 There have been twenty one releases since September 2005.

 Some of the early design parameters included SELinux functionality, 64-bit support, interfaces for network intrusion detection, as well as translations for both Spanish and Italian.
 Other versions of EnGarde are currently being translated into other languages.

 Other changes include a point-and-click GUI for using SELinux, automatic hardware inventory generation and a new WebTool API guide for community modules.
 Changes to the IDS with an Ajax interface and a real-time WebTool support tool are also some changes.